apiato/documentation/docs/security/hash-id.md

 The `HASH_ID_KEY` acts as the salt during hashing of the ID.
 This should never be changed in production as it renders all previously generated IDs impossible to decode.
 :::

+## Route Model Binding

+Laravel [Route Model Binding](https://laravel.com/docs/routing#route-model-binding) feature is supported out of the box and Apiato will automatically decode the ID for you.